-- 1. Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - 2.
-With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).

-3. When the LED blinks red once,

-release the F7-Set button.
+- 1. Connect a fully charged battery pack to the VXL- (A) 3s and turn on your transmitter. - 2.
+With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks red three times, release the EZ-Set button.